Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/utc-technical-note/essay.md

 The real-world ecosystem is now large enough that compatibility should be judged against production use, not only theoretical possibility.

-The current ecosystem includes more than one million written signs across dozens of sign languages, together with real software, public resources, dictionaries, and published materials.
+The current ecosystem includes substantial dictionaries and corpora documented elsewhere in the v1.0.0 release, together with real software, public resources, and published materials.

 In addition, current country-level cases such as Brazil and South Korea show that encoded SignWriting is not hypothetical or merely local.